scubajeff/lespas/README.md

 Whenever you did something with your albums on your phone, Les Pas will synchronize the changes to your server immediately.
 Since Nextcloud's push notification only work with Google Firebase Cloud Messaging, which Les Pas decided not to support due to privacy concern, any changes you make to your albums on server side will be synced to your phone during the next synchonization cycle.<br>
 Upon opening Les Pas app, it will sync with server once.
 If you enable periodic sync setting, Les Pas will synchronize with your server every 6 hours in the background.<br>
 One-way backup of phone's camera roll is a background job which also happen every 6 hours.
 So don't delete photos from your camera roll too fast too soon.
+If synchronization doesn't seem to work, especially when you phone is a Chinese OEM model, like Huawei, Xiaomi, Oppo etc, please allow Les Pas app to auto start and opt-out battery optimization.

 ### Checklist for enabling sharing on Nextcloud server
 To enable publishing (e.g. sharing album to other users on Nextcloud server), there are several things you need to take care beforehand: